SystemsApproach/aether-onramp/README.md

 > lifted from the AiaB guide.

 > TODO: Several "refactoring/cleanup" tasks remain, including: (1) strip
-> unused targets and config options from the Makefile and deleted them
+> unused targets and config options from the Makefile and delete them
-> from the repo; and (2) treat different version of Aether (e.g., 2.0 vs 2.1) in
+> from the repo; and (2) treat different versions of Aether (e.g., 2.0 vs 2.1)
-> a uniform way.
+> in a uniform way.

 > TODO: Still need to give a clear description of how to point your browser
 > at the relevant dashboards.